tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

    </tbody>
 </table>

 {{site.data.alerts.note}} Currently I do not have a Big Endian machine to test with.
-This is the only step of the tool which I have not been able to fully test. {{site.data.alerts.end}}
+This is the only step of the tool which I have not been able to fully test.
+I am awaiting delivery of server. {{site.data.alerts.end}}

 ## Requirements